pangnasun/ConnectionsLab/Week-4/Readme.md

 #### Working with *json* dataset

 I started my prototype by working with a *json* dataset of the world's forest area.
 I successfully fetched the *json* file in *javascript* and stored the data in an array.
+Then I used SheetDB to create a jsion api for my [data](https://sheetdb.io/api/v1/xy54jy17vz6i8).
 I also created a function that takes in the data array, a country name, and a *ul* element as the function's parameters.
 The goal of this function is to search the name of the country within the array data and display the country's forest area over the years.
 If the function cannot find the input country name, it will return an error.
 With this function, I was able to obtain the needed information.
 This will come in handy when I need to display this information on the map.

 ```
     //fetching json file